-According to ASAM, outpatient services consist of treatments and therapies administered to patients who are not residents of a facility.
+According to ASAM criteria, outpatient services consist of treatments and therapies administered to patients with addiction who are not residents of a facility.
 For care to be considered outpatient at level 1, patients must spend less than 9 hours at the treatment facility during a given week.

 Level 2: Intensive Outpatient (IOP) or Partial Hospitalization (PHP) Programs

 Level 2 involves services where patients are not residents of a facility but still spend a significant amount of time in a location receiving therapies and treatment that support recovery.